Sreegovind-M/Sreegovind-M/README.md

 <h3 align="center">Web Developer | Newbie UI/UX Designer | LeetCode Problem Solver (250+)</h3>

 <p>👋 Hey there!
-I'm (name), a student deeply passionate about programming and development.
+I'm Sreegovind, a student deeply passionate about programming and development.
 With expertise in Java, C++, and MySQL, I've tackled over 250 problems on LeetCode, showcasing my love for problem-solving.

 💻 On the development front, I specialize in front-end development and design.
 Proficient in React.js, HTML, CSS, JavaScript, and Figma, I've brought numerous projects to life, emphasizing my dedication to crafting impactful digital experiences.